Cinco De Mayo Is Not Mexican Independence Day, Here’s The Real History

 — Cinco de Mayo (@CincodeMayoPue) May 4, 2018

 There is a definite U.S. connection to Cinco de Mayo in that the hero of the historic battle was a Texan.
-General Ignacio Zaragosa, was born near Goliad, Texas.
+General Ignacio Zaragosa was born near Goliad, Texas.
 Despite not having a formal army, Zaragosa led the Mexicans to victory.
 In 2012, a monument was erected in his honor in Pulaski Park, Passaic, New Jersey.
 More than 30 percent of Passaic people are of Mexican descent, and as much as 70 percent of its city dwellers hail from the state of Puebla.

 So, remember the real story behind Cinco de Mayo while sipping on mojitos at your favorite Mexican restaurant on May 5.
-Remember the cultural ties between Mexico and Americans are authentic and have deep historic roots.
-And never forget, that when a people stand together they can be unstoppable.
+Remember the cultural ties between Mexico and Americans are authentic and have deep historical roots.
+And never forget that when a people stand together, they can be unstoppable.